-The teaching organization itself and the government which directs it will inevitably lean to things as they are; and to give them control over the national mind is to give them the means of repressing aspirations after things as they should be.
-Herbert Spencer, 1850
+The teaching organization itself and the government which directs it, will inevitable lean to things as they are: and to give them control over the national mind is to give them the means of repressing aspirations after things as they should be.

 It is error alone which needs support of government.
 Truth can stand by itself.
-Thomas Jefferson